 Patients should consult a doctor in the first instance.
 If the GP deems that treatment under the NHS is appropriate, they will either complete the procedure during the consultation or you will be asked to make a routine appointment with Margaret Kennedy, Practice Nurse.

-These take place every Thursday afternoon 1300 – 1430 at Colinton Mains Parish Church Hall (221 Oxgangs Road North).
+These take place every Thursday afternoon 1300 – 1430 at Allermuir Medical Centre.
 Open for all babies and children up to school age.
 The health visiting team will weigh your baby and discuss any problems you may have.
 Parents are requested to bring their “Parent Held Record” card (Red Book) with them at each attendance.

 Dr Reid and Nurse Shirley McCall hold regular clinics for patients with Type 2 diabetes.
 The practice policy is to review all patients who have Type 2 diabetes twice a year in the Diabetic Clinic.
+Diabetic patients will notice a change in the format of their reviews, developed in liaison with the House of Care project.
+To involve you more in the process, you should receive the results of your tests before your review.
+This will give you time to consider your diabetes and decide what issues you wish to discuss in the consultation.
 If you do not receive an invitation please ask at reception for an appointment.

 Flu Vaccination/Pneumococcal Vaccine

 The Practice offers this by open clinics, then by appointment each autumn (usually from mid- October).
 It is recommended if you are: